dhis2-sre/im-doc/api/README.md

 ### Deploy instance

-An instances can be deployed using the `dhis2-deploy.sh` script.
+An instance can be deployed using the `dhis2-deploy.sh` script.

 Run the below command to deploy an instance with the name "test-instance" belonging to the group called "test-group"